GIGABAIT93/VCMI/README.md

-# VCMI Plugin
+# TENSA Plugin

-VCMI Velocity Plugin - This one offers a variety of modules for detailed server management and monitoring.
+TENSA Velocity Plugin - This one offers a variety of modules for detailed server management and monitoring.
 Each module can be turned on or off as needed.
 The plugin is designed to be as flexible as possible, allowing you to customize your server's functionality to your specific needs.
 ## Commands
-- `/vcmi`: Help command to display all available commands.
+- `/tensa`: Help command to display all available commands.
-- `/vcmireload`: Reloads the plugin configuration file.
+- `/tensareload`: Reloads the plugin configuration file.
-- `/vcmimodules`: Displays a list of all available modules.
+- `/tensamodules`: Displays a list of all available modules.
 - `/vpl -v`: Display plugin list.
 - `/psend <player/all> <server>`: Sends the specified player to the specified server.